mloeks/rtg/README.md

 ## Current TODOs

-### Road towards FIFA Women's World Cup 2023
+### Road towards UEFA EURO 2024 Germany

+* Upgrade to Django 4.2 (LTS)
+  * Check deployment works - upgrade to Django 4.x on server and diff scripts
-* Upgrades:
+* Upgrade remaining libraries
-  * Check changelogs of major upgrades for breaking changes which may not be covered by tests (which are all green)
+  * Check changelogs of major upgrades (since 2020!) for breaking changes which may not be covered by tests (which are all green)
   * Run some manual smoke tests

+* Prepare new tournament data
+  * Create new command named "euro2024_create_tournament_data"
 * Remove old posts, launch login

-## Feature wishlist
+## Feature wishlist (quite old)

 Some features that would be nice to have if I find the time someday...